hoylen/woomera/README.md

   runs faster than controlling a Web browser using WebDriver or Selenium Remote Control.

-- Can either use annotations to dynamically identify handler methods, or statically identify them without relying on annotations.
-Static identification does not require the _dart:mirrors_ package.
-A _dumpServer_ function is available to make it easy to switch between dynamic and static methods.
+- Can be statically compiled.
+Annotations are also defined if you want to dynamically identify the handler methods.

-This following is a tutorial which provides an overview the main features of the package.
+The following is a tutorial which provides an overview the main features of the package.
 For details about the package and its advanced features, please see the API documentation.